beyzamercanse/C-20-bootcamp-new/README.md

 exercises: This folder contains a set of exercises that cover various aspects of C++ programming.
 Each exercise includes a README file that describes the task and the requirements.
 examples: This folder contains a set of code examples that demonstrate how to use various features of C++ programming.
-solutions: This folder contains solutions to the exercises in the exercises folder.
-It's recommended to try the exercises on your own before looking at the solutions.

 #### Contributing